• Multi-factor authentication

 Using Google

 Two-step verification is Google's version of MFA.
 It protects D2L and Google Workspace services such as your MRU email, Google Drive, Google Docs and Google Sheets.
-You can use a prompt sent to your smartphone or an authentication key as your second factor and it takes minutes to set up.
-It must be enabled to retain access to your MRU email and D2L.
+You can use a prompt sent to your smartphone or an authentication key as your second factor.

 Using Duo Security

-The Duo Security authentication service is used to provide MFA for non-Google services.
-It uses an app on your smartphone or an authentication key as a second factor and is easy to set up.
-At the moment GlobalProtect is the only service requiring it.
-However, new ones will be added in the future.
+The Duo Security authentication service is used to provide MFA for VPN access.
+It uses an app on your smartphone or an authentication key as a second factor.